BloomTech-Labs/Labs25-Ecosoap-TeamB-FE/README.md

 #### For Future Contributors

-9/24/20 - A walkthrough of the work done the Labs25 React team:
+9/24/20 - A walkthrough of the work done by the Labs25 React team:

 [![Watch the video walkthrough](https://img.youtube.com/vi/lIpYpAr8ZK8/hqdefault.jpg)](https://youtu.be/lIpYpAr8ZK8)